CHERIoT Programmers' Guide

 You can probe the number of messages in a queue with queue_items_remaining.

-Returns the number of items in the queue specified by handle via items.
+Returns the number of items in the queue specified by handleitemsin the queue specified by `handle` via `items`.

 Returns 0 on success.
 This has no failure mechanisms, but is intended to have the same interface as the version that operates on a sealed queue handle.